 While there’s no formula definition of the term ‘local food’, many people feel it’s food that is grown within 100 miles of its point of sale or consumption.
 The Veg Power campaign highlights that buying vegetables coming into season, helps to support the frontline #FoodHeroes working hard to bring their crops to our tables and reduce the risk of food waste during the Covid-19 pandemic.
 So by choosing food produced locally, you support your local community, and help to keep local producers in business!

-What foods are in season in June and July?
+What foods are in season in October to December?

 Seasonal food calendar